ctford/songs/fuck-you-mckenzie.md

 Right, well I'm off home

 You're the cat with the cream
-Yet you piss on my sorrow
+Yet you shit on my sorrow
 Fuck you McKenzie
 And see you tomorrow